Boy saved from falling into Kilauea volcano summit caldera | Honolulu Star-Advertiser

 Stay in touch with top news, as it happens, conveniently in your email inbox.
 It's FREE!

-Visitors have flocked to Kilauea after it began erupting Dec.
-23, and lava fountains have been active over the last few days.
+Visitors have flocked to Kilauea after it began erupting Monday, and lava fountains have been active over the past few days.

 There was a second pause 11 a.m. or so Wednesday, but USGS Hawaiian Volcano Observatory says the eruption could restart at any time, and toxic gas emissions are still high.